ubuntu/adsys/docs/explanation/certificates.md

-# Certificate auto-enrollment
+# Certificate auto-enrolment

-The certificate policy manager allows clients to enroll for certificates from **Active Directory Certificate Services**.
+The certificate policy manager allows clients to enrol for certificates from **Active Directory Certificate Services**.
 Certificates are then continuously monitored and refreshed by the [`certmonger`](https://www.freeipa.org/page/Certmonger) daemon.
 Currently, only machine certificates are supported.

-Unlike the other ADSys policy managers which are configured in the special Ubuntu section provided by the ADMX files (Administrative Templates), settings for certificate auto-enrollment are configured in the Microsoft GPO tree:
+Unlike the other ADSys policy managers which are configured in the special Ubuntu section provided by the ADMX files (Administrative Templates), settings for certificate auto-enrolment are configured in the Microsoft GPO tree:

-* Computer Configuration > Policies > Windows Settings > Security Settings > Public Key Policies > Certificate Services Client - Auto-Enrollment
+* `Computer Configuration > Policies > Windows Settings > Security Settings > Public Key Policies > Certificate Services Client - Auto-Enrollment`

 ![Certificate GPO tree view](../images/explanation/certificates/certificate-settings.png)